This blog may contain affiliate links. Read our disclosure policy for more info.

 12. Check out local craft breweries

 Craft breweries are popping up all over Vancouver!
 It’s safe to say the craft beer scene is here to stay and that’s something I can really get behind.
-Around Vancouver, there are several different breweries that you can visit, but of course, I have my favorites.
+There are several different breweries around Vancouver that you can visit, but of course, I have my favorites.

 One of my favorites is Granville Island Brewing.
 Not only are they the closest brewery to where I lived in Vancouver but the beer is delicious!
 Granville Island Brewing is located on Granville Island (a must-visit place in Vancouver) and they offer a vibrant bar as well as in-depth brewery tours.